Pradyuman7/Algorithmics/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+##Checkstyle guide

+This repository follows the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+Feel free to download formatting presets for your IDE from [Google's GitHub repository](https://github.com/google/styleguide).
+We have set up [checkstyle](https://github.com/Pradyuman7/Algorithmics/blob/master/checkstyle.xml) to enforce them throughout this project.
+You can check locally if your changes comply with these guidelines by executing the maven goal `compile`.
+If the build of your Pull Request fails make sure to checkout the logs in the checks of your Pull Request to see what exactly does not comply with our guidelines.
+If you think that you are still complying with the guidelines, feel free to make corresponding changes to our [checkstyle file](https://github.com/Pradyuman7/Algorithmics/blob/master/checkstyle.xml).

 ## Documentation
 Kindly refer [Docs.md](./Docs.md)